-Why do I need to change my home air filter?
+Why do you need to change your home air filter?

-All heating and air conditioning systems have a home air filter that can help rid your house from allergens, dirt, dust particles, pet dander, ect.
-In addition to harming your body and negatively affecting your breathing, these particles can harm your heating and air conditioning system, reducing its effectiveness and costing you money.
+Before we answer the question of how often should I change my home air filter, it is first important to understand the purpose of an air filter.
+All heating and air conditioning systems have a home air filter that can help rid your house of allergens, dirt, dust particles, pet dander, etc. In addition to harming your body and negatively affecting your breathing, these particles can harm your heating and air conditioning system, reducing its effectiveness and costing you money.

 The United States Department of Energy reports that changing your home air filter can improve the efficiency of your HVAC equipment by 5% to 15% which could result in hundreds of dollars every year.